fabrylab/pyTFM/README.md

 If the script build_cdb_database_TFM.py is not located in the same folder, your need to provide the full path to the script.

 ### Generating a data base with the python interpreter:
-Alternativly you can do it from the python interpreter directly.
-Either open python in the terminal or use the interpreter in PyCharm.
+Alternativly you can build the database from a python interpreter directly.
+Either open python in the terminal or use the interpreter for example in PyCharm.
-Import the function to setup a database:
+Import the function to setup a data base:
 ```
 from andreas_TFM_package.database_functions import setup_database_for_tfm
 ```
-set the folder that your images are located in (only an example here):
+set the folder that your images are located in.
+It could look like this:
 ```
 folder = r"C:\Users\Andy\Desktop\exmaple_analysis\KO_shift_parts"
 ```